 - King's Head ku.oc.nwodsgnikdaehsgnik@ofni(01304) 373915 Upper Street Kingsdown CT14 8BJ

 - Lydden Bell ku.oc.llebneddyleht@yaj(01304) 830296 81 Canterbury Road Lydden CT15 7EX

-An ever-changing range of craft beers, real ales and ciders are served, as well as a broad range of globally sourced fine spirits and wines.
+Real ales are from Angel & Demons along with real cider, an ever-changing range of craft beers as well as a broad range of globally sourced fine spirits and wines.

 - Half Moon & Seven Stars